 The Oratory Prep School

-The Oratory Prep School is a Catholic day and boarding school for 430 kids (60% boys to 40% girls), tickling the Oxfordshire/Berks border for children 2-13, with an average of 12 per class in pre-prep and 15 in prep.
+The Oratory Prep School is a Catholic day and boarding school for 430 kids (60/40 boys to girls), tickling the Oxfordshire/Berks border for children 2-13, with an average of 12 per class in pre-prep and 15 in prep.
 The school was established back in 1859 but only moved to its current location, set in 65 acres of gorgeous Chilterns countryside, in 1969.
-The prep school, built in 1910, isn’t quite as grand as the drop-dead-gorgeous boys-only Oratory Senior School down the road, and it’s a bit Seventies in parts (internal wood cladding will not appeal to all) but with its black and white Tudor-style beaming, extravagant fireplaces and beautiful dining room, it’s still has plenty to recommend it aesthetically.
-An onsite Nursery opened in January 2014.
+The prep school, built in 1910, isn’t quite as grand as the drop-dead-gorgeous boys-only Oratory Senior School down the road, and it’s a bit Seventies in parts (internal wood cladding will not appeal to all) but with its black and white Tudor-style beaming, extravagant fireplaces and beautiful dining room, it still has plenty to recommend it aesthetically.
+An onsite Nursery/Pre-Prep opened in January 2014.

 In a word, impressive.
 With no squeeze on space and healthy pupil numbers comes investment and there are 5 full sized rugby pitches, 8 mini pitches, 6 football pitches, 8 mini football pitches and 7 cricket pitches, plus a brand new astroturf for tennis, netball and hockey and a multi-purpose sports hall.
 A big calling card for The Oratory Prep is its indoor 25m swimming pool plus separate learner pool, which opened in 2009.
 All kids from pre-prep up have weekly swimming lessons, and there are special squad training sessions before and after school.